codingMustache/codingMustache/README.md

 ## Joke of the Day

-A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+Why are fish so smart?
+Because they live in schools!

 ## Daily Trivia

-How many bytes are in a single Kibibyte?
+Nvidia&#039;s headquarters are based in which Silicon Valley city?
- 1. 1024
+ 1. Palo Alto
- 2. 1240
+ 2. Cupertino
- 3. 1000
+ 3. Mountain View
- 4. 2400
+ 4. Santa Clara

 <details>
   <summary>Answer</summary>
-  1024
+  Santa Clara
 </details>